 eftpos Payments Australia Limited (ABN 37 136 180 366)

-- Identification information such as your name, date of birth and place of work and in some circumstances driver’s licence number;
+- Identification information such as your name, date of birth and place of work and copy of driver’s licence;

-- Information required for payment processing, such as eftpos transaction and loyalty program information.
+- Information required for payment processing, such as eftpos transaction and loyalty program information – this is not personal information about cardholders but may identify a sole trader merchant;

-If you choose not to provide certain personal information (e.g. your date of birth), we may not be able to provide you with the services you request, or the level of service on which we pride ourselves.
+If you choose not to provide certain personal information (e.g. your date of birth in respect of Certification Authority services, your name and mobile phone number when provisioning a card for mobile payments), we may not be able to provide you with the services you request, or the level of service on which we pride ourselves.

 How we collect personal information